 Question: What have you changed in your approach based on these observations?

-Josh Pheneger: I try to communicate heavily with the people at my company to set expectations so that I know where the line is for an overpromise, and I try to be as transparent as possible with a prospect.
+Josh Pheneger: I'm trying to usher in a new breed of salesperson by communicating heavily with the people at my company to set expectations so that I know where the line is for an overpromise, and I try to be as transparent as possible with a prospect.
 If I don’t know a price, timeline, or process, I will be honest about not knowing something.
 And then I will go find the answers.

 Yes, it’s uncomfortable, but it’s less uncomfortable than a conversation that goes like this: “I know I said this, but it’s really going to be this.”
 My motto is: Under-promise, over-deliver.
 Treating prospects like humans is very helpful, too, so trying to build rapport with prospects and clients is something I focus on a lot now.